Jan961/2095736w/README.md

 <br>
 <br>
-Below is a shortened and incomplete description of the API used:
+Below is a shortened and incomplete description of the API:
 <br>

 <br>